LeagueOfDevelopers/SoftwareEngineering2018/ForthLesson/readme.md

-Forth lesson of Margelov Vitaly
+First lesson of Spiridonov Igor